mattermost/docs/source/deployment/push.md

 ## Hosted Push Notifications Service (HPNS)

-Mattermost.com offers a [Hosted Push Notification Service (HPNS)](https://about.mattermost.com/pre-compiled/) for team who prefer using a commercial service over deploying Mattermost mobile applications into an on-premises Enterprise App Store.
+Mattermost.com offers a [Hosted Push Notification Service (HPNS)](https://about.mattermost.com/pre-compiled/) for organizations who prefer using a hosted commercial service over deploying Mattermost mobile applications into an on-premises Enterprise App Store.

 With HPNS, end users can use publicly available iOS and Android mobile applications on iTunes and Google Play over encrypted connections: